ianchanning/text-to-pirate/README.md

     ```

 4.  **Set OpenAI API Key:**
-    The project requires your OpenAI API key.
-Set it as an environment variable:
+    The machine needs its fuel.
+Set your OpenAI API key as an environment variable:
     ```bash
     export OPENAI_API_KEY="your_api_key_here"
     ```

-## Usage
+## (⊕) Invoking the Machine

-Before running `main.py`, ensure your virtual environment is activated in each new bash session:
+Before you can invoke the machine, you must awaken the environment in each new terminal session.
+It's a crucial step, lest you be cast into the digital abyss.

 ```bash
 source .venv/bin/activate
 ```

-Once activated, you can convert text to speech by running the `main.py` script.
-It can accept input from a file or directly from `stdin` (piped text).
-You can choose to stream the audio or save it to a file.
+Once the environment is alive, you can command the script to transmute text into speech.
+It drinks from files or directly from the ether (`stdin`).
+You can stream the audio live or bottle it in a file.

 ### Input from File